Best Practices for Bringing Food Innovation to Your Foodservice or CPG Company

-Historical trend data provides the foundation for where to look, but predictive data allows you to position yourself to tackle a trend before it peaks.
-Instead of waiting for a specific trend to make a jump into a new MAC stage, you’ll be ready to act at the critical point of a trend’s evolution and align it with your innovation.
+Historical trend data provides the foundation for trend identification and strategy building.
+Predictive data provides the detail to anticipate a trend’s movement.
+Instead of waiting for a specific trend to make a jump into a new MAC stage, anticipate the move and be ready to act at the critical point of a trend’s evolution.

 What data tools are necessary for applying the Menu Adoption Cycle?

 Applying the Menu Adoption Cycle requires a well-calibrated analytic framework, starting with a high-quality restaurant menu database.
 Ensuring your data meets the following 5 criteria will improve the overall quality of your predictions.

 Trend prediction requires historic perspective and, in particular, the ability to track each trend’s prior movement.
 Is It just a flash in the pan or a true trend?
 Historic data is essential to make that determination.

 Restaurants should remain constant each period.
 Changing the composition of the database will cause unwanted shifts in the data that make it impossible to determine if the trend is actually up or down.

 The menus in the database should mirror the national restaurant census.
 This means having a proper balance across segments, menu types, and geographic regions, as well as chains vs. independent restaurants.

 Was the kid’s menu captured for each restaurant in the database?
 How about the separate bar or dessert menus?
 Proper penetration tracking requires a complete menu for every location.

 For U.S. restaurants, you’ll need a data set of at least 4,000 distinct menus.
 If the database is properly balanced and maintained, this size produces reliable readability by segment and major census region.
 To analyze trends by individual states or metro areas, however, you’ll want a far larger data set of at least 60,000 distinct menus.